-At NYU Langone’s Perlmutter Cancer Center, surgery to remove the prostate, known as radical prostatectomy, may be recommended for men with cancer that hasn’t spread to the lymph nodes, the bones, or other organs.
-Doctors also consider a man’s age, life expectancy, or other health conditions, and whether the cancer is fast- or slow-growing.
+At NYU Langone’s Perlmutter Cancer Center, doctors may suggest active surveillance for prostate cancer when tumors are low-risk.
+But surgery to remove the prostate, known as radical prostatectomy, may be recommended for men with cancer that hasn’t spread to the lymph nodes, the bones, or other organs.
+Doctors also consider age, life expectancy, or other health conditions, and whether the cancer is fast- or slow-growing.
 The goal of surgery is to eliminate the cancer by removing the prostate.

 When removing the prostate, our surgeons can in most cases preserve the bundle of nerves close to the prostate, as long as doing so doesn’t interfere with the doctor’s ability to control the cancer.
 These nerves control erectile function, and doctors at NYU Langone first identified them in the 1980s.

-There are approaches to this procedure, including open prostatectomy and robotic prostatectomy.
+Approaches to this procedure include open prostatectomy and robotic prostatectomy.
 There is no evidence that either method of surgery is superior to the other, and our surgeons use the technique with which they are most experienced.